 After the study of Euclid’s text, students will have the option of continuing their mathematical studies to consolidate their competence in calculus, algebra, mechanics and statistics.

-The Second Year of the Chavagnes degree proposes a study of the Philosophy and History of Science, followed by a general introduction to the main themes of science as presented in modern education.
+The Chavagnes degree also proposes a study of the Philosophy and History of Science, followed by a general introduction to the main themes of science as presented in modern education.
 The first question to be treated is “What is Science?”
 Other questions include “What is the relationship between science and religion?”, “If scientists shape society, can society, in turn, shape science?”
 Students will learn how science actually works, what exactly is meant by the term “scientific method”, how science and society interact, and how Faith and Science can and should live in intellectual harmony with each other.